 How to Make Vegan Lemon Blueberry Muffins

-To a medium bowl, add soy milk and stir in the lemon juice.
+- Step 1: Add the soy milk to a bowl and stir in the lemon juice.
 Let it sit for 5-10 minutes to curdle.
 This will be our vegan buttermilk.

-Add the blueberries, and mix again, just a few times to fold them into the batter.
-Don't overmix, having clumps is perfectly fine!
+- Step 6: Mix again, just a few times, to fold the blueberries into the batter.
+Don't overmix - having clumps is perfectly fine!

-Divide the batter evenly in a muffin tin layered with muffin liners, filling each hole all the way up.
-Top with more fresh blueberries if desired.
+- Step 7: Divide the batter evenly in your prepared muffin pan, filling each hole all the way up for nice tall muffins.
+For a bakery-style finish, top with more fresh blueberries if desired.

 Expert Tips

 - Don't open the oven door!
 Seriously, just don't.
-This way the heat escapes and the temperatures in the oven lower, making these vegan lemon blueberry muffins rise less and have a denser texture.
+This causes heat to escape, lowering the temperature of the oven.
+This results in vegan lemon blueberry muffins that rise less and have a denser texture.

 Serving Suggestions